cxumol/PBtools/README.md

 # PBtools
-toolkit for schedule arrangements of bjfuvol
+toolkit for schedule arrangements of bjfuvol.
+You can download executable files at [this page](https://github.com/cxumol/PBtools/releases)

 ## Environment
 - win7 64bit